lsst/LDM-493/_guides.rst

 Multiple audiences can share a common user guide if their interests are similar.
 This is common for open source APIs, like `pipelines.lsst.io`_.
 Finally, multiple source repositories may share a common user guide project.
-For example, the Science Pipelines consist of many Git repositories, yet are commonly documented at `pipelines.lsst.io`_ since we want users to think of the Pipelines as a coherent entity.
+For example, the Science Pipelines consist of many Git repositories, yet are commonly documented at `pipelines.lsst.io`_ since we want to portray the Pipelines as a coherent entity.

 Because user guides are websites, links allow independently produced user guides to still act like a consistent, monolithic resource.
 Instead of duplicating or rephrasing content from a different guide, user guides always link to the most authoritative page.